-About 70 millions of triggers were recorder of which 30 without target and 40 with various target thicknesses.

-Data processing and reconstruction studies completed: Calibration, Alignment, Clusterization, rejection of multiparticle events, Tracking and vertexing
+About 70 millions of triggers were recorder of which 30 without target and 40 with various target thickness.
+Data processing and reconstruction studies are completed: Calibration, Alignment, Clusterization, rejection of multiparticle events, Tracking and vertexing

-The analysis of the no-target sample shows no instrumental background and a kink angular resolution better than 0.6 mrad (the interesting events will be above 20 mrad)
+The result of the analysis of the empty target sample shows no instrumental background and a kink angular resolution better than 0.6 mrad (the events which can mimic a τ decay will be above 20 mrad).
+The only event at large scattering angle does not correspond to the beam phase space.